codekansas/codekansas.github.io/_drafts/kscale-1.markdown

 In this universe, I think there's basically zero chance of that person's company getting funded.
 It was not clear to many people in 2016 that self-supervised learning would be the roaring success it turned out to be, and I suspect that bringing a self-driving RC car in front of some investors would get you laughed out of the room when any "serious" self-driving company could actually take you for a ride around their parking lot in an autonomous taxi.

+Additionally, deep learning itself is not amenable to great one-off demos.
+If you have a thousand images worth of data, kernel methods work better than deep neural networks.

 ## Not repeating the same mistakes with humanoid robots

 It is clear in hindsight that just because a car can drive on a closed course in the desert doesn't mean it can drive in San Francisco.
 Similarly, just because a humanoid robot can make coffee doesn't mean that we've reached the "ChatGPT moment" for robots.